 Charicycles is a female-led company that upcycles old bicycles and customises them into different styles and colours — from the frame to the saddle, grips and tyres.
 Since Palestinian sisters Rania and Zaina Kanaan started the business in 2014, they have grown from selling bikes to individual buyers in farmers’ markets to repurposing bike fleets for hotels.

-Given that Dubai — a city not renowned for cycling — lacks the infrastructure for inter-city commuting, Charicycle’s rise in popularity has been nothing short of remarkable.
+Given that Dubai — a city not renowned for cycling — lacks the infrastructure for inner-city commuting, Charicycle’s rise in popularity has been nothing short of remarkable.

 “Nobody really goes out to buy an upcycled ride,” Rania Kanaan told Sustainable Brands™ in a recent interview.